djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 To see this, consider the statement "it is raining".
 Normally we would not feel the need to additionally assert that such a statement were true.
 We would rarely say, for example, "it is true that it is raining" or "it is raining is true".
-Indeed it is entirely possible to think and communicate without the encumberance of the dichotomy of truth and falsehood altogether, and we often do.
+Indeed it is entirely possible to think and communicate without the encumbrance of the dichotomy of truth and falsehood altogether, and we often do.
 We might use only positive statements, so to speak, the veracity of which is considered to be self evident.
 We can also make use of negation in order to obviate the need to assert that statements are false.
 We can refute the statement "it is raining" by saying "it is not raining", for example.